Hong Kong gives green light for $17.5 bln 3rd runway

-HONG KONG (Reuters) - Hong Kong has approved the construction of a HK$136 billion third runway at the city’s international airport, it said on Tuesday, as it tries to cement its position as a global flight hub.
+HONG KONG, March 20 (Reuters) - Hong Kong has approved the construction of a HK$136 billion ($17.5 billion) third runway at the city’s international airport, it said on Tuesday, as it tries to cement its position as a global flight hub.

 Airport Authority Hong Kong, operator of the world’s busiest cargo airport, says it needs a third runway to keep pace with the rapid growth in air traffic.
 The airport’s two existing runways are forecast to reach capacity by 2020.